Yandex Cloud

 Requests to the CDN server may contain the same path in the URI but different cookies (the Set-Cookie HTTP header) and/or different query parameters.
 In the resource settings, you can specify how to cache files corresponding to such requests: save one file copy for all requests (that is, ignore cookies and/or query parameters) or consider them different and cache the file separately for each request.

-There are technical limits for preloading.
+There are technical limits on cache prefetching.

 Purging cachePurging cache